WiseLibs/super-server-logs/docs/writers.md

 ### Worker logging methods

-- `workerLogger.WORKER_STARTED()`: This should be logged when the worker process starts, before starting its HTTP server or performing its setup procedure (if any).
+- `workerLogger.WORKER_STARTED()`: This SHOULD be logged when the worker process starts, before starting its HTTP server or performing its setup procedure (if any).
-- `workerLogger.WORKER_GOING_ONLINE()`: This should be logged after the worker process completes its setup procedure (if any), but before starting its HTTP server.
+- `workerLogger.WORKER_GOING_ONLINE()`: This SHOULD be logged after the worker process completes its setup procedure (if any), but before starting its HTTP server.
-- `workerLogger.WORKER_ONLINE()`: This should be logged when the worker process successfully starts its HTTP server.
+- `workerLogger.WORKER_ONLINE()`: This SHOULD be logged when the worker process successfully starts its HTTP server.
-- `workerLogger.WORKER_GOING_OFFLINE()`: This should be logged when the worker process wants to initiate a graceful shutdown procedure.
+- `workerLogger.WORKER_GOING_OFFLINE()`: This SHOULD be logged when the worker process wants to initiate a graceful shutdown procedure.
-- `workerLogger.WORKER_OFFLINE()`: This should be logged when the worker process has successfully shut down its HTTP server (regardless of whether the shutdown was actually graceful) and all connections/requests have ended, but before performing its teardown procedure (if any).
+- `workerLogger.WORKER_OFFLINE()`: This SHOULD be logged when the worker process has successfully shut down its HTTP server (regardless of whether the shutdown was actually graceful) and all connections/requests have ended, but before performing its teardown procedure (if any).
-- `workerLogger.WORKER_DONE()`: This should be logged after the worker process completes its teardown procedure (if any).
+- `workerLogger.WORKER_DONE()`: This SHOULD be logged after the worker process completes its teardown procedure (if any).
-- `workerLogger.UNCAUGHT_EXCEPTION(error)`: This should be logged whenever an uncaught exception is detected within the worker process.
+- `workerLogger.UNCAUGHT_EXCEPTION(error)`: This SHOULD be logged whenever an uncaught exception is detected within the worker process.
 - `workerLogger.critical(data)`: This writes a CRITICAL-level log.
 - `workerLogger.error(data)`: This writes an ERROR-level log.
 - `workerLogger.warn(data)`: This writes a WARN-level log.